inato/fp-ts-cheatsheet/README.md

 #### <a name="get-options"></a>Get Value from an Option

 When your value is encapsulated into an Option, you sometimes want to retrieve it and opt-out of the functional paradigm.
-For example if you want to give it to the outside world, in a graphql resolver for example.
+For example if you want to give it to the outside world, in a graphql resolver.

 ##### Get the value or <null | undefined>